Baijayanta2003/Python-Basics-For-Better-Understanding/README.md

 # Python-Basics-For-Better-Understanding
-This repository guides some basic python and some more
+This repository guides some basic python and some more concepts

+##